Veteran suicide is a national epidemic of tragic proportions

-The risk factors for suicide are varied, yet it must be asked whether companion pets can help reduce the tragedy of veteran suicide that is estimated to be as high as 22 per day.
-There are no signs of this epidemic abating despite years of attention at the highest levels of government and the military.
+The risk factors for suicide are varied.
+But it must be asked whether companion pets can help reduce the tragedy of veteran suicide that is estimated to be as high as 20 per day.
+There are no signs of this epidemic abating despite years of attention at the highest levels of our government and military.

-While there is no single solution to a problem as complex as suicide, it is nonetheless worth exploring companion pets as a viable component to other therapies for veterans who are at risk of suicide.
+There is no single solution to a problem as complex as suicide.
+Still, it is worth exploring companion pets as part of the therapeutic mix for veterans who are at risk of suicide.

 Suicide risk factors

-The most common causes of suicide are various, and include financial problems, substance abuse, terminal illness and even family history.
-For the purposes of this discussion, we will focus on those causes that share a common thread: depression, anxiety, loneliness and isolation.
+The most common causes of suicide are various, and include financial problems, substance abuse, terminal illness and family history.
+This post will focus on those causes that share a common thread: depression, anxiety, loneliness, and isolation.

 Depression is a serious and debilitating psychological condition.
 It is a significant risk factor for suicide as well.
-Yet it consumes much less of the national conversation about veterans’ issues than Post Traumatic Stress Disorder (PTSD) – sometimes referred to simply as PTS – which has, for the moment, captured the public’s attention.
+Yet it consumes much less of the national conversation about veterans’ issues than Post Traumatic Stress Disorder (PTSD) – sometimes referred to simply as PTS – which has captured the public’s attention.

 The incidence of PTSD among military veterans is well documented.
-For Vietnam veterans, it is estimated that 30 percent of men and nearly 27 percent of women will experience PTSD in their lifetimes.
-For veterans who served during the Gulf War, and Iraq or Afghanistan Wars, estimates range from 10-14 percent.
+Among Vietnam veterans, it is estimated that 30 percent of men and nearly 27 percent of women will experience PTSD in their lifetimes.
+Estimates range from 10-14 percent for veterans who served during the Gulf War, and Iraq or Afghanistan Wars.